rust-lang/docs.rs/crates/lib/docs_rs_rustwide/README.md

 `Remote` pulls the configured image on every initialization, including a timed refresh. `LocalOrRemote` uses an existing local image and only pulls when it is missing, which is useful for locally built images.
-Workspace initialization and refresh both purge stale build directories; caches can be removed explicitly with `purge_caches`.
+Workspace initialization and refresh both purge stale build directories.
+Toolchain changes automatically purge incompatible caches.
+Maintenance checks the toolchain at most once per hour by default; the first maintenance call always checks for an update.

 ## Toolchain lifecycle